connexcs/docs/docs/customer/customer.md

 3. Right-click on each column to **Map Columns** to appropriate fields.
 4. Once you set all fields as required, then click **Upload to Server**.

-!!! note "Please make sure there are no exponential or scientific notations in the .csv file while uploading it.<br>"
+!!! note "Please make sure there are no exponential or scientific notations in the .csv file while uploading it.<br>If the notations are included it will lead to some error"

 **Bulk Edit**: Select multiple customers, then click **Bulk Edit** to modify fields such as Channels, Status, Flow Speed (CPS), Portal Access, and Country.